DylanCope/ProtoEvo/README.md

 ### Installing Older Versions

+Older versions did not have an installer so had to be set-up manually:

-1. Download the [latest release](https://github.com/DylanCope/ProtoEvo/releases) from the GitHub repository.
+1. Download a [release](https://github.com/DylanCope/ProtoEvo/releases) from the GitHub repository.
 2. Unzip the downloaded file and place the folder somewhere you will remember.
 3. Ensure that you have [Java 8](https://www.java.com/en/download/help/windows_manual_download.html) installed.
 Java 8 is the only version that is sure to work - other versions are mostly untested.
 Many later versions are known to not work.
 4. Run the `ProtoEvo.exe` file.
 You should see the program launch.

-## Installation FaQ

 **Java Issues:** The most common issue with running the simulation is not having an available correct Java 8 runtime installed.
 For a step-by-step tutorial for installing Java 8 on Windows 11, see [this video](https://www.youtube.com/watch?v=8knD-PZ_PuA&ab_channel=TechOnTech).